-Bob was joined by a crowd of 50 people for the launch, including family, friends, fellow Seasons residents and Commissioner of the Queensland Ambulance Service Russell Bowles.
+Bob was joined by a crowd of 50 people for the launch.
+This included Bob’s family, friends, fellow Seasons residents and Commissioner of the Queensland Ambulance Service Russell Bowles.

-On being a debut author at the age of 96 ½, Bob admits it’s a relief to have his story out in the world.
+On being a debut author at 96 ½, Bob admits it’s a relief to have his story out in the world.

-“I think it’s a relief because it shows that if you really want to do something, even if it takes you your whole life, if you accomplish it at the end, that’s the big thing,” says Bob.
+“I think it’s a relief!
+It shows that if you really want to do something, even if it takes you your whole life, if you accomplish it at the end, that’s the big thing,” says Bob.

 “We’ve got an Ambulance Service that is probably the best in the world.
 And I’ve made so many, many friends.
 It’s absolutely amazing and wonderful, and it’s been worth every bit of effort that has been put into it.”